robinmalgoire/styled-box/README.md

 }
 ```

-## White list on createComponent

-As you understand, the main idea is to use props as a mix of inline/functional css.
-The issue is that React or Styled-component is printing a lot of these props into the final markup.
-I am not a big fan of it (I like my html to be neat).
-It mays not be a great idea, but I'm white listing the props when rendering the Box component.
-It means that only official html attribute or React attributes will go through.
-- pro: clean html for my OCD
-- cons: may cause issue hahaha #yolo

 ## from 0.XX to 1.XX

 Okay so the main change between 0.XX and 1.XX is that most properties are not using shortcut anymore.